Upstatement/skela-wp-theme/MULTISITE.md

 Notice that you’re not directly modifying `wp-config.php` in the Docker container this time — instead you're adding this code block to the setup script.
 This is because this script is run when you set up your docker container (`./bin/install`), which we'll be doing shortly.
 The code block above will automatically be added to `wp-config.php`.

-Next, in `conf/nginx/nginx-site.conf`, locate the line where it says `# Override base location to work with WordPress pretty permalinks`.
+**If you plan on using sub-directories as your domain structure,** go to `conf/nginx/nginx-site.conf` and locate the line where it says `# Override base location to work with WordPress pretty permalinks`.
 Right **above** this line, paste the following block:

 ```conf
 # WordPress Multisite Subdirectory Rules